lunatsukiii/lunatsukiii/README.md

 ## Who am I?

-Hi, I'm Luna, a artist and beginner coder, mainly interested in making games, with a big dream to work in the video game industry in the future.
+Hi, I'm Luna, an artist and beginner coder, mainly interested in making games, with a big dream to work in the video game industry in the future.

 Pronouns: she/her